moigagoo/norm/docs/src/tutorial.md

 From the model definition above, Norm can set up the actual database tables.
 It'll automatically guess the types of the columns that correspond to the Nim types of the object fields.

-To create the tables call `createTables`:
+To create the tables, call `createTables`:

     withDb:
       createTables(force=true)